phybros/willwarren.com/content/posts/2023/04/09/custom-breakout-board-for-esp8266-esp12e/index.md

 ---

-The ESP-12E is an awesome low-power WiFi-capable module with an ESP8266 inside.
+The ESP-12E is an awesome low-power WiFi-capable module with an ESP8266 inside. it also supports deep sleep and so can run on batteries for a super long time.
+I grabbed some of these modules from DigiKey and was sad to learn that I couldn't just solder some legs on it and get to testing it out.

 Unfortunately for prototypers and tinkerers alike, the footprint of the module doesn't lend itself well to experimenting with ideas on (for example)